 Upon summarizing this list, it may be relevant to ask what is the main reason all large companies are corporations?
 The answer lies in the liability for debts incurred when such big businesses fail.
 When a business has the organizational structure of a corporation, the owners are not put at risk of any personal liability should the business fail.
 And as can be observed from the examples above, this has practical benefits.

 See where the companies that failed to innovate were based and see who might have started close by: Click on the map to navigate!

 Innovation in large corporation is a tricky business.
 And in most cases it is a game of chance.
-But the most successful companies are those that continue corporate innovation.
+But the most successful companies are those that continue to innovate and digitalize their strategy.
 Never resist innovation as a business.
 Make sure to listen to your customer’s needs and keep up with the trends.
 Not only that, make sure that your leadership and strategies are in place because you should always be working on improving and trying out different types of innovation strategy.
 Take these steps in your fight against becoming one of the companies that are failing.